sut-ai/notes/notebooks/21_reinforcement_learning/index.md

 <div id='TypesofReinforcementLearningAccordingtoLearningPolicy'/>

 ## Types of Reinforcement Learning According to Learning Policy
-Ther are two types of RL according to Learning policy: **Passive Reinforcement Learning**, **Active Reinforcement Learning**.
+There are two types of RL according to Learning policy: **Passive Reinforcement Learning**, **Active Reinforcement Learning**.
 In below, we explain both methods.

 <div id='PassiveReinforcementLearning'/>